Newsletter Updates

 - Can we find the original 1936 NBC radio broadcast celebrating the 50th anniversary of the Linotype?

-- Why did the Linotype company fail to transition to photo and computer technology?
+- How did the Linotype company transition to photo and computer typesetting technology?

 - How did a small group of people swindle over $775,000 from the company in 1945?